What I'm working on.

 The build

-A 631-line canonical voice guide is read by every generation task before producing output.
-15 custom Python tools manage content cataloging, consistency checking, gap analysis, and stub filling.
+An extensive canonical voice guide is read by every generation task before producing output.
+17 custom Python tools manage content cataloging, consistency checking, gap analysis, and stub filling.
 An Astro-based documentation site surfaces the world bible.
-A custom constructed language (Tikhora) has a complete glyph set built in FontForge and exported as SVG/PNG pairs.
+Underneath it sit four constructed languages, each with three historical eras (modern, middle, ancient) generated by a deterministic rule engine.
+Learn a language's sound laws and you can read its older texts, with the same input always producing the same output.

 What it proves

-480 files, 65 commits, 149 world-bible entries, 18 game design documents.
+270 world-bible entries, 17 custom tools, 15 game design documents.
 The discipline to define the problem before generating content, build tools instead of copy-pasting prompts, and enforce quality gates before anything is marked canon.
-A blueprint for how AI content pipelines should actually be run.

 The design philosophy